 Building a community of writers is likely a goal for all writing workshop teachers.
 But what are some ways to be intentional about bringing such a goal to fruition?

 Summer is the perfect time to seek out new mentor texts for your writing workshop.
 This post contains 20+ new picture book — fiction and nonfiction — suggestions that you can use to lift the level of your students’ writing.
 Plus, there are book giveaways!
 (Be sure to read the giveaway information carefully at the bottom of the post.)

 Dear Two Writing Teachers Community, My emotions are all jumbled up as I write this post to share bittersweet news.
-At the end of this month I will step away from my co-author… Continue reading
+At the end of this month I will step away … Continue Reading A Fork In My Road

 Four practical priorities for this summer.

 It’s Tuesday.
 Welcome to our weekly SOL challenge.

 Thank you for making time to read today’s important announcement from the co-author team.

 Professional writers often reach for professional editors in the writing world.
 Why not create the opportunity for students to be the professionals?

 I’ve been thinking a lot about my year teaching third grade and the writing my students did.
 I had thoughts, opinions and ideas about what went right and where I still needed to make changes, refine my practice, be more strategic.
 Then, it dawned on me: I really need to ask my students what they think.